lab-carpentry/lab-carpentry.github.io/pages/about.md

 ## People

-Our staff...
+Find out more about our staff and steering committee [here](/people).

 ## Governance
 Lab Carpentry is a volunteer project.
 All participants are expected to adhere to our [Code of Conduct](/conduct-code/).

 ## Founding
-Lab Carpentry was founded at the DDD Training Workshop at UC Davis in October 2015 by C. Titus Brown, Casey Greene, Raman Shah, Blair Sullivan, Matt Turk.
+Lab Carpentry was founded at the DDD Training Workshop at UC Davis in October 2015 by C. Titus Brown, Casey Greene, Raman Shah, Blair Sullivan, and Matt Turk.